mjk/uber-rush/README.md

  4. Copy your client ID and secret
  5. `npm install uber-rush`

+### A note on the sandbox

-When in sandbox mode, updated delivery statuses may either be simulated by you directly, by calling `delivery.updateStatus(<new-delivery-status>);`, or automatically by the SDK using the `simulate` truthy configuration parameter.
+When in sandbox mode, no courier is dispatched.
+To test integrations, changing delivery statuses may either be simulated by you directly, by calling `delivery.updateStatus(<new-delivery-status>);`, or automatically by the SDK using the `simulate` truthy configuration parameter.
 If `simulate` is a number, it will be used as the interval in milliseconds between order status updates.

 (If simulating yourself, you must call each delivery status in proper order.)